JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 infinity, so it's always enough.
 Indeed, if $x_{ss}$ is the value that comes out of the DEQ, since it's approximately the solution to this infinite process $x_{n+1} = NN(x_n)$, by definition one more application leaves the prediction essentially unchanged: $x_{ss} = NN(x_{ss})$.
 Therefore you're done hyperparameter
 optimizing: a DEQ does not have a number of layers to choose.
-You of course still have to choose an architecture for $NN$, but this decreases the space of what could go wrong in your training process.
+Of course, you still have to choose an architecture for $NN$, but this decreases the space of what could go wrong in your training process.

 Another interesting detail is that, surprisingly, backpropagation of a DEQ is cheaper than doing a big number